IvoHarmens/Master-Thesis/README.md

 # Content
-This repository  consists of the following:__
+This repository  consists of the following:<br />
 [EuropeanGradientData.xlsx]: Dataset from Cruz-Paredes et al. (2023) including microbial growth rates, microbial respiration rates and the Mean Annual Soil Temperature (MAST) for 70 sites around Europe.
 [Script_IvoHarmens_MSc_EarthSciences]: Matlab script with the code which generated the results and figures